Pan American-Grace Airways: Panagra merges with Braniff International

-Service Highlights and Aircraft from the Merger
+Service highlights and aircraft from the merger

-New service that resulted from combining the two carriers, featured the first through-flights from San Francisco and Los Angeles to Lima and La Paz and Lima and Santiago that eliminated the need for a change of planes at Panama City.
+New service that resulted from combining the two carriers featured the first through-flights from San Francisco and Los Angeles to Lima and La Paz and Lima and Santiago that eliminated the need for a change of planes at Panama City.
 New nonstop service was also inaugurated between Santiago, Chile, and Miami, Florida, for the first time.

-Prior to the merger, many of Braniff's and Panagra's flights departed at the same time but would now be equally spaced to provide more fluid and convenient schedules for Braniff passengers.
+Prior to the merger, many of Braniff's and Panagra's flights departed at the same time.
+They were rescheduled to be equally spaced to provide more fluid and convenient schedules for Braniff passengers.
 Five US Gateways would also be used for the first time and included New York, Miami, Houston, Los Angeles, and San Francisco, which would allow service to be provided to South America from each major section of the US Mainland.

 Braniff acquired seven used aircraft and five new aircraft orders as a result of the merger.
-The Panagra fleet included two Douglas DC-7B's, one Douglas DC-8-55F (Freighter) Jet Trader, which was leased from Douglas in 1966, four Douglas DC-8-31s, and orders for five Douglas DC-8-62 Intercontinental Jets.
+The Panagra fleet included two Douglas DC-7Bs, one Douglas DC-8-55F Jet Trader (freighter), which had been leased from Douglas in 1966, four Douglas DC-8-31s, and orders for five Douglas DC-8-62 Intercontinental Jets.

-The Douglas DC-7B's (N51703 and N51704) were quickly retired with only the four DC-8-31s and one Series -55 aircraft remaining in the Braniff system.
-The DC-8-31 aircraft were registered as N8274H, 8275H, 8276H, and N8277H with Panagra.
-Braniff reregistered N8274H as N1800, N8276H as N1801, and N8277H as N1802 with N8275 remaining as that registration during its service with Braniff.
+The Douglas DC-7Bs were quickly retired with only the four DC-8-31s and one Series 55F aircraft remaining in the Braniff system.

-Painting the Panagra Fleet in Flying Colors
+Reainting the Panagra fleet

-The DC-8-55F Jet Trader was registered as N1590U and it was reregistered in Braniff's name using that N number.
-All five DC-8 aircraft were initially left in the Green and Yellow Panagra Color Scheme but black Alexander Girard Braniff International titles were added down both sides of the fuselage replacing the Pan American Grace titles.
-The Panagra Feather Logo on the tail was replaced with a large Alexander Girard BI Logo in Black.
+All five DC-8 aircraft were initially left in the green and yellow Panagra color scheme but black Alexander Girard 'Braniff International' titles were added down both sides of the fuselage replacing the Pan American Grace titles.
+The Panagra feather logo on the tail was replaced with a large Alexander Girard black BI logo.

-After May 1967, four of the DC-8's were painted in the 1967 Alexander Girard/Harper and George Solid Color Scheme.
-N1800 was painted in Dark Panagra Green, N1801 in Orange, N1802 was painted in New Dark Blue, and the Jet Trader was painted in Orange.
-The DC-8-31 aircraft were quickly retired from the Braniff fleet as the new DC-8-62 Intercontinental Jets began delivery on August 22, 1967, through December 19, 1967.
-The Series -62 aircraft were never painted in a proposed Panagra Concept Color Scheme but were instead delivered in the updated 1967 Harper and George color palette for the Girard Solid Color Scheme.
-Harper and George used the Panagra DC-8 Concept Color Scheme Green and Yellow colors as inspiration for the Panagra Green and Panagra Yellow Solid colors.
+After May 1967, four of the DC-8s were painted in the 1967 Alexander Girard/Harper and George 'Solid' color scheme.
+One was painted in Dark Panagra Green, N1801 in Orange, one was painted in New Dark Blue, and one passenger and the cargo aircraft were painted in Orange.
+The DC-8-31 aircraft were quickly retired from the Braniff fleet as the new DC-8-62 Intercontinental Jets were delivered in August-December 1967.
+The Series 62 aircraft were never painted in a proposed Panagra Concept color scheme but were instead delivered in the updated 1967 Harper and George color palette for the Girard Solid Color Scheme.
+Harper and George used the Panagra DC-8 Concept color scheme green and yellow colors as inspiration for the Panagra Green and Panagra Yellow Solid colors.